 Increase support and resource commitments of government to the GAC (see ATRT 1 Recommendation 14)

-6. The Board and the GAC, through the BGRI, should identify and implement initiatives that can remove barriers for participation, including language barriers, and improve understanding of the ICANN model and access to relevant ICANN information for GAC members.
-The Board should request that the GAC analyze how it can improve its procedures to ensure more efficient, transparent and inclusive decision-making.
-The Board should suggest to the GAC that it develop a code of conduct for its members that could include issues such as: conflict of interest; transparency and accountability; adequate domestic resource commitments; routine consultation with local DNS stakeholder and interest groups; and an expectation that positions taken within the GAC reflect the fully coordinated domestic government position and are consistent with existing relevant national and international laws.
+6. The ATRT recommends that the Board work jointly with the GAC, through the BGRI, C identify and implement initiatives that can remove barriers for participation, including language barriers, and improve understanding of the ICANN model and access to relevant ICANN information for GAC members.
+The BGRI should consider how the GAC can improve its procedures to ensure more efficient, transparent and inclusive decision-making.
+The BGRI should develop GAC engagement best practices for its members that could include issues such as: conflict of interest; transparency and accountability; adequate domestic resource commitments; routine consultation with local DNS stakeholder and interest groups; and an expectation that positions taken within the GAC reflect the fully coordinated domestic government position and are consistent with existing relevant national and international laws.

-7. The Board should regularize senior officials meetings by asking the GAC to convene a High Level meeting on a regular basis, preferably at least once every two years.
+7. The ATRT recommends that the Board work jointly with the GAC, through the BGRI, regularize senior officials meetings by asking the GAC to convene a High Level meeting on a regular basis, preferably at least once every two years.
+Countries and territories that do not currently have GAC representatives should also be invited and a stock taking after each High Level meeting should occur.

-8. The Board should request that GAC work with ICANN’s Global Stakeholder Engagement group (GSE) team to develop guidelines for engaging governments, both current and non-GAC members, to ensure coordination and synergy of efforts.
+8. The ATRT recommends that the Board work jointly with the GAC, through the BGRI, work with ICANN’s Global Stakeholder Engagement group (GSE) team to develop guidelines for engaging governments, both current and non-GAC members, to ensure coordination and synergy of efforts.

 9. The Board should instruct the GSE to develop, with community input, a baseline and set of measurable goals for stakeholder engagement that addresses the following: